 For the marinara, you could use your favorite jarred sauce.
 Or make a simple homemade marinara.
 I usually make a large batch of fresh, then freeze it.
 That way I always have some homemade marinara available.

-Heat the marinara in a saucepan.
+- Heat the marinara in a saucepan.
 Add meatballs; cover and cook on low heat for about 10 minutes, or until the meatballs absorb some of the sauce.
-While the meatballs are cooking; prepare spaghetti according to package directions.
+While the meatballs are cooking; prepare pasta of your choice according to package directions.

-Drain the pasta and return it to the pot.
-Add the sauce and meatballs; toss and heat through.
-Divide between 6 heated pasta bowls; garnish with fresh parsley and freshly grated Parmesan cheese.
+- Drain the pasta and divide between 6 heated pasta bowls; top with meatballs and marinara.
+Garnish with fresh parsley and freshly grated Parmesan cheese, if desired.